 Cactuses were used both as boundary markers and as points of conjunction between the heavens, the earth, and the underworld.

-As Art Historian Renee McGarry explains it, “at times they limited the scope of the universe and/or empire, and at other times they expanded it.”
+As Art Historian Renee McGarry explains, “At times they limited the scope of the universe and/or empire, and at other times they expanded it.”

-The Mexican Lucha Libre (wrestling) is part of the Mexican identity and it’s more much more than common wrestling that you find in other countries, although similar.
+The Mexican Lucha Libre (wrestling) is part of the Mexican identity, and it’s much more than common wrestling that you find in other countries, although similar.

-Mexican Lucha Libre has its own rules with a specific way of dressing and most of the time colorful masks are used.
-One of the rules is if the fighter loses his mask during the fight he cannot wear it anymore.
+Mexican Lucha Libre has its own rules with a specific way of dressing; most of the time, colorful masks are used.
+One rule is that if the fighter loses his mask during the fight, he cannot wear it anymore.